arama42/psychosis-indicators/README.md

 - It measures the cumulative total movement detected in the current frame compared to previous frame within 1 second.
 The keypoints tracked are LEFT_WRIST, RIGHT_WRIST, LEFT_ANKLE, RIGHT_ANKLE

 4. **Pose_openness**: float;
 - It calculates the openness of a pose based on the landmarks of the holistic model.
-The landmark used here are LEFT_SHOULDER, RIGHT_SHOULDER, LEFT_HIP, RIGHT_HIP, LEFT_WRIST, RIGHT_WRIST.
-The landmark coordinate value are multiplied by image_w and image_h is to scale the coordinates from normalized values (ranging from 0 to 1) to the corresponding pixel coordinates in the image. / openness of main body
+It is calculated by using the convex_hull value of all the main body parts divided by the convex hull value of all the core body parts.
+Main body parts: shoulders, hips, elbows and wrists.
+Core body parts: shoulders and hips.

 5. **Leaning**: str [‘Backward’, ‘Forward’];
 - It determines the leaning direction of the person based on the position of the nose relative to the hips.